polrich/Munich_airbnb_analysis/README.md

 If you want to re-run the analysis itself, just deploy Munich_Airbnb_analysis.ipynb in a jupyter notebook.

-In addition you will find a few .jpgs.
-They were saved during the deployment of the notebook above.

 ## Necessary libraries
 You will need the following (standard) libraries for python:
 ```